MatrixCreations/MatrixColorAPI/README.md

 ## 👥 Contact

-For any questions or feedback, feel free to open an issue or reach out.
+For any questions or feedback, feel free to open an issue or reach out to us on our [discord server.](https://discord.gg/B4QsfUrdUR)